trixi-framework/libtrixi/docs/src/developers.md

 For testing the Fortran interface of libtrixi we rely on [test-drive](https://github.com/fortran-lang/test-drive), which integrates with `cmake` and `ctest` as well.
 The tests are contained in `f90`-files under `test/fortran`.
-Usage is analogous to the C-interface part.
+Usage is analogous to the C interface part.

 ### Testing the Julia part